piotr-proszowski/dotfiles/README.md

 ## Gum
 Cool way of writing scripts.
 [Gum repo](https://github.com/charmbracelet/gum)

+## md2confl
+Awesome tool for converting `.md` files to `.confl`.
+I like write notes in `markdown` so when I have to create jira ticket I don't need to convert manually my notes to Jira format.

 ## Vim
 Because I'm using Vim a lot I decided to create special list for it: [LINK](./vim/README.md)